tucats/ego/docs/LANGUAGE.md

 the conditional statement is executed.
 4. The `break` statement exits the loop entirely.
 It means "without changing any of the values, behave as if the loop condition had been met and resume execution after the loop body.

+Note that if you create a `for` loop that has no conditional, index, or range value, then the loop body _must_ contain at least one `break` statement.
+If there is no `break` statement, then the loop would never end.

 &nbsp;
 &nbsp;